-Canada strongly believes that a comprehensive and substantial OSCE Observer Mission mandate should include the Russian side of the border adjacent to the Russia-occupied parts of the Donetsk and Luhansk regions of Ukraine.
+Canada strongly believes that a comprehensive and substantial OSCE Observer Mission mandate would include the entire Russian side of the border adjacent to Russia-occupied parts of the Donetsk and Luhansk regions of Ukraine.
 The request for expanding the mandate to all sections of the border that are currently not under control of the Ukrainian authorities has been reiterated several times by participating States, with the exception of one.
-We regret that the Russian Federation continues to resist an expanded geographical mandate and much needed equipment for the OSCE border observation mission.
+We regret that the Russian Federation continues to resist an expanded geographical mandate and much needed equipment for the OSCE border Observation Mission.

-As ceasefire and border monitoring are closely interlinked, Canada reiterates the call to allow OSCE monitors the necessary freedom of movement for the implementation of their mandate, provide to the SMM safe and unhindered access to all parts of the border currently not under Ukrainian Government control and grant the Observer Mission access to the current crossing stations to monitor movements more effectively.
-We urge the Russian Federation, as part of its Minsk Protocol commitments, to lift all restrictions, which undermine the efficiency of the Mission's monitoring in 'Gukovo' and 'Donetsk' checkpoints.
+As ceasefire and border monitoring are closely interlinked, Canada reiterates the call to allow OSCE monitors the necessary freedom of movement for the implementation of their mandate, with assurances of the Special Monitoring Mission to Ukraine's safe and unhindered access to all parts of the border currently not under Ukrainian Government control and the Observer Mission access to the current crossing stations to monitor movements more effectively.
+We urge the Russian Federation, as signal of good will, and as part of its Minsk Protocol commitments, to lift all restrictions, which undermine the efficiency of the Mission's monitoring efforts.